 According to How Stuff Works, Saint Bernards are one of the 10 best guard dogs!
 Not only are they so loyal and protective, but also highly intelligent too.
 In uncertain situations, Saint Bernards may be able to easily access the situation.

 Not all big dogs are great guard dogs.
-Guardians are excellent at sensing perceived threats and in analyzing the situation.
-After all, the Saint Bernard isn’t going to take everyone.
-They tend to pick their moments to fight back, which speaks volume for their instinctive IQ.
+The best guardians are excellent at sensing perceived threats and analyzing the environment or situation.
+They pick their moments to fight back, which speaks a lot of volume for their instinctive intelligence.

 Check out this Saint Bernard doing what they do best:

-The last dimension of canine intelligence is adaptive intelligence, which may be the most crucial or important component.
+The final dimension of dog intelligence is adaptive intelligence, which in my opinion, is the most crucial or important component.
 This intelligence refers to the dog’s ability to learn for itself.
-That is, can the learn from previous experiences?
+That is, can the dog learn from past experiences?

 A dog with high adaptive intelligence is able to quickly learn to avoid past mistakes.
 These dogs may also be able to pick up environmental cues that associate them with actions.
 This is the other type of learning that makes the dog good at solving problems.